MongoEngine/mongoengine/docs/guide/defining-documents.rst

     class Employee(Document):
         ...
-        profile_page = ReferenceField('ProfilePage', delete_rule=mongoengine.NULLIFY)
+        profile_page = ReferenceField('ProfilePage', reverse_delete_rule=mongoengine.NULLIFY)

 Its value can take any of the following constants:

 :const:`mongoengine.DO_NOTHING`
   This is the default and won't do anything.
 Deletes are fast, but may cause database inconsistency or dangling references.
 :const:`mongoengine.DENY`
   Deletion is denied if there still exist references to the object being deleted.
 :const:`mongoengine.NULLIFY`
   Any object's fields still referring to the object being deleted are removed (using MongoDB's "unset" operation), effectively nullifying the relationship.
 :const:`mongoengine.CASCADE`
   Any object containing fields that are refererring to the object being deleted are deleted first.

 Generic reference fields